How Do Online Prize Draws Work?

 End Date

-Every raffle will end on a specific day and time.
-Most raffles will show a countdown timer to notify you of when the raffle will close ready for a winner to be picked.
+Every draw will end on a specific day and time.
+Most draws will show a countdown timer to notify you of when the raffle will close ready for a winner to be picked.

 LIVE Draw Date

-A Raffle entry page should show the precise time and date that a winner will be chosen.
+A prize draw entry page should show the precise time and date that a winner will be chosen.
 This process must be shown LIVE on social media.
 This time and date must never be extended, regardless of how many tickets are sold.

 Random Number Generator